vives-projectweek-2022/MixedReality/README.md

 ## 27/04/22

 Put the game on steam and made sure it worked with the computer from school.
+The game got some finetuning.